 The point of this post is not an end-all be-all of car detailing.
 For that, you should head over to AMMO NYC and watch Larry Kosilla do this thing.

-But there are a few special tips that will help get the most out of your shoot, whether you’re the client or the photographer.
+But there are a few detailing tips that will help get the most out of your shoot, whether you’re the client or the photographer.

 #1 – Leave it dirty if you can’t wash it